Salaizrm/allgames/NOTES.md

-REMINDERS: EVERYTIME YOU OPEN PROJECT YOU MUST DO THIS:

-Delete all-games-cli-gem, git clone your repository, enter cd all-games-cli-gem

-if you dont do this progress wont be saved properly to repository.

 once you get to place to save...
 SAVE. ((git add .),(git commit -m"insert what was done this save"),(git push) this will push changes to repository on github.)

-copy code to word(fail safe)

 GENERAL IDEA: